Skip to main content

 Start servers

-Starts the configured servers (stdio or SSE).
+Starts the configured servers (stdio, SSE or Streamable HTTP).

 3